 I eventually moved to Honolulu Hawaii and began working with clients and teaching astrology.
 I lived in Hawaii for close to twenty years.

 Also in Hawaii, I encountered the Fourth Way teachings of G.I.
 Gurdjieff (right) and studied his cosmology in earnest.
-Lacking a strong bond with my father, Gurdjieff’s teachings became a sort of ad hoc stand in for me.
+Lacking a strong bond with my father, Gurdjieff’s teachings became an ad hoc stand-in for me.

-To this day I consider Gurdjieff my “second father,” a testament to his radiant, near-nuclear soul force (and ability to transcend time).
-Gurdjieff’s Capricorinian emphasis on developing will, the ‘ability to do,’ and a solid, grounded connection to one’s body seemed like concepts from another planet to a free-flowing, Sun in the 12th, Mars in Pisces native like me.
+To this day I consider Gurdjieff my “second father,” a testament to his timeless, near-nuclear soul force.
+Gurdjieff’s Capricornian emphasis on developing will, the ‘ability to do,’ and a grounded connection to one’s body seemed like concepts from another planet to a free-flowing, Sun in the 12th native like me.

 In 1988 I joined Hameed Ali’s Ridhwan School, a spiritual Work school that involves Fourth Way principals, eastern philosophy, meditation practice and insights gleaned from modern depth psychology.
-I have been a student of the school’s Diamond Approach group for 20 years.
-When people ask me about working with Gurdjieff’s system I recommend Hameed’s school because the Diamond Approach is a dynamic, living teaching, the Logos of which is continually developing and unfolding in our time.
+I left the Ridhwan School just as the Saturn return for the date I’d joined the school became exact.
+Again, Saturn with his initiations and closures.

 What am I working on presently?

 That’s a good question.
 I’ve two projects in the mix, one related to the questionable influence of social media and how astrology might curb the urge to become lost in hive mind.